Should I keep feeding hedgehogs over winter?

 But should food continue to be left out over winter?

 The answer is YES… as long as it’s being eaten.
-It’s difficult to tell exactly when hedgehogs will begin hibernation, so when you start to see that food is not being taken, you can stop putting so much out and perhaps just offer a few dry cat biscuits.
+It’s difficult to tell exactly when hedgehogs will begin hibernation, so when you start to see that food is not being taken, you can stop putting so much out and perhaps just offer a few dry cat biscuits that don’t go off so quickly.
+Hedgehogs will wake from time to time during hibernation so if biscuits are taken or there’s a spell of mild weather, you could resume feeding again and repeat the process.
 A shallow dish of clean, fresh water is always a good idea as well, just be careful in case it freezes.

 Cats pinching the food?
 Have a look at our tips for keeping curious cats away.